KDE/krusader/dev-docs/index.md

 ==== My patch has been accepted, what now? ====

-See [[https://community.kde.org/Infrastructure/Phabricator#Workflow | workflow documentation]], for your first patches you will usually have to ask your reviewers to land them.
+See [workflow documentation](https://community.kde.org/Infrastructure/Phabricator#Workflow), for your first patches you will usually have to ask your reviewers to land them.

 ==== I want to fix a bug but there is no bug report for it yet.
 Do I need to file one? ====